alexellis/civo-gitops-cli-blogpost/README.md

 # Deploy your applications to Civo with GitOps

-In this learn guide we will apply the principles of GitOps to deploy applications to VMs on Civo whenever changes are committed to our GitHub repository.
+In this Learn guide we will apply the principles of GitOps to deploy a static website to a VM on Civo.
+At the end of the guide we'll have a GitOps pipeline with GitHub, Travis and Civo which ensures our static website is up and running in our desired state.

 ## What is GitOps?